jkcharlie6679/webrtc-project/README.md

 > The next, we need to add the ssl files in the `webRTC/API` named 'certificate.crt' and 'private.key'.

 > After that we can run the API in folder `webrtc/API` using `python create_table/create_account.py` to initial the table.
+> Edit the mail server file named `webrtc/API/SMPT.py` change the sender's mail and the key to yours.

 > The last, we use `python api.py` to run the server.

 ## WebRTC